Map Tile/File

 When a UDF endpoint is called as Tile

 as the first argument, which the UDF can use to spatially filter the dataset.
-The bbox
+The bounds

 object specifies a tile by its bounds or XYZ index.